Romania

 Many items, however, transition out of the reduced VAT category and become subject to the new 21% standard rate.
 These include residential immovable properties and certain leisure activities.

-Romania further expands the flexibility of the small enterprise exemption regime by allowing Romanian taxable persons to apply the small business exemption in other EU Member States, provided that their EU‑wide turnover does not exceed EUR 100,000 and they stay within each Member State’s local thresholds (as well as vice versa).
+Romania further expanded the flexibility of the small enterprise exemption regime by allowing Romanian taxable persons to apply the small business exemption in other EU Member States, provided that their EU‑wide turnover does not exceed EUR 100,000 and they stay within each Member State’s local thresholds (as well as vice versa).

-Temporary Suspension of Obligations and Sanctions under RO e‑TVA
+Temporary suspension of obligations and sanctions under RO e‑TVA

 RO e-Factura